 A great way to reduce anxiety about anything is to take a leaf out of the Scouts’ handbook and always be prepared.
 When it comes to driving, there are lots of books and online resources that you can use to research what lies ahead.
 You may find, for example, that driving an automatic is the best option for you if you’re already nervous.
 You won’t need to worry about gear and clutch control, which can significantly reduce the time it takes you to learn.

 The unknown is a scary prospect for many—so get studying and you’ll develop a good idea of what to expect.
 Make sure you know all about driving test faults and how they affect the outcome of your test.
-It might also be useful to ask your instructor about the route you are going to drive at the beginning of each lesson.
+It might be useful to ask your instructor about the route you are going to drive at the beginning of each lesson.
+You might also find it useful to get better acquainted with the format of the test and other skills by checking out these top YouTube channels for learner drivers.

 If possible, try to fit in some practice driving time with family or friends.
 Practice makes perfect, as they say, and any extra time in the car will be useful.
 Do keep in mind that driving with people you know may actually be more stressful than regular lessons.
 Depending on their temperament or the nature of your relationship, these scenarios have been known to cause arguments.
 Pick your driving buddies wisely!
 Remember, the law states that those accompanying learner drivers need to be at least 21 years old and have held a driving licence for a minimum of 3 years.
 L plates are also a must—so make sure you check the L plates rules!